 2. Avoiding credit

-Not having credit means it’s nearly impossible to go into debt, but it’s also impossible to buy a home or a car without it unless you intend on paying for either one in full.
+Not having credit means it’s nearly impossible to go into debt, but it’s equally impossible to buy a home or a car without it unless you intend on paying for either one in full.
 While it’s nice not to have debt, it can take years—or even decades—to save up for larger purchases.
-Even getting an apartment can be a problem if you don’t have a credit record since most landlords will request a copy of your credit report.
+Even renting an apartment can be a problem if you don’t have a credit record since most landlords will request a copy of your credit report.

 As long as you make payments on time and pay off your credit card balance in full, you’ll be fine.
 Being disciplined will help prevent you from being irresponsible and making foolish decisions with your money.